-The Criminal Justice program engages students in the interdisciplinary study of crime and criminal justice, primarily within the United States.
-Students will gain an understanding of the psychological and sociological dimensions of crime as well as insights into the workings of the criminal justice system and its components.
-Students will study both academic and applied aspects of the field.
-Ethical implications and critical analysis of issues will be stressed.
+The Criminal Justice Studies program engages students in the interdisciplinary study of crime and criminal justice, primarily within the United States.
+Students gain an understanding of the psychological and sociological dimensions of crime as well as insights into the workings of the criminal justice system and its components.
+Students examine both academic and applied aspects of the field.
+Ethical implications and critical analysis of issues are stressed.